HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 The results show that almost half of the pages we analyzed are using the typical viewport `content` value.
 Still, around 688K mobile pages (and 904K desktop pages) are entirely missing a proper `content` value for the viewport meta element, with the rest of them using an improper combination of `maximum-scale`, `minimum-scale`, `user-scalable=no`, or `user-scalable=0`.

-<p class="note">For a while now the Edge mobile browser allows to [zoom into a web page to at least 500%](https://blogs.windows.com/windows-insider/2017/01/12/announcing-windows-10-insider-preview-build-15007-pc-mobile/), regardless of the zoom settings defined by a web page employing the viewport meta element.</p>
+<p class="note">For a while now the Edge mobile browser allows to <a href="https://blogs.windows.com/windows-insider/2017/01/12/announcing-windows-10-insider-preview-build-15007-pc-mobile/">zoom into a web page to at least 500%</a>, regardless of the zoom settings defined by a web page employing the viewport meta element.</p>

 ### Favicons